Frederick A. Douglass High School (Oklahoma City): About

-Students from the school protested segregation and conducted sit-ins at segregated Oklahoma City businesses.

 History

 The Frederick A. Douglass School, initially called the Colored School opened in Oklahoma City in 1891 between Robinson and Harvey Avenues on California Street.
 The original school burned and was relocated.
 In 1934, the school moved again.
 Known as the Douglass Junior-Senior High School, it was located at 600 North High Street.
-Charles O. Rogers served as principal from 1935 to 1940 and was replaced by Frederick Douglass Moon.
+Charles O. Rogers served as principal from 1935 to 1940, and was replaced in the role by Frederick Douglass Moon from 1940 until 1961.

 By 1952, the student body had grown substantially, experiencing a 40% growth rate in enrollment between 1945 and 1952.
 Moon met with black leaders and the Oklahoma City School Board to plead for a new school.
 On January 2, 1953, a ground breaking ceremony attended by dignitaries and leaders from the black community, including James Stewart, regional head of the southwest region of the NAACP; A. D. Matthews, president of the Negro Chamber of Commerce; and Maude Brockway, former president of the Oklahoma Federation of Colored Women's Clubs.
+In the 1950s, students from the school protested segregation and conducted sit-ins at segregated Oklahoma City businesses.
 The new school was built on the site of the Oklahoma State Fairgrounds at Northeast 10th Street and Eastern Avenue.

-The old school building which was vacated in 1954 became the site of the F. D. Moon Junior High School, later renamed the Page-Woodson School, which operated until 1994 and in 2017 was redeveloped into apartments and a community center.
+The Old Douglass High School building at 600 North High Avenue was vacated in 1954, it became the site of the F. D. Moon Junior High School, later renamed the Page Woodson School.
+The old building closed for school use in 1993, and was redeveloped into the Page Woodson Apartments.

 The new Douglass High School opened in September 1954, in the midst of uncertainty surrounding the recent decision to desegregate schools by the U. S. Supreme Court.
 The dedication ceremony for the new school, the first black senior high school in Oklahoma City was held on May 1, 1955.
 The school was rebuilt in 2006 at 900 N. Martin Luther King Avenue.

 Music program

-Zelia Breaux taught music at the school from 1918 to 1948, organizing the first junior high school band in the negro schools of Oklahoma.
+Zelia N. Breaux taught music at the school from 1918 to 1948, organizing the first junior high school band in the negro schools of Oklahoma.
 Her students included Charlie Christian, Jimmy Rushing, and trumpet player turned writer Ralph Ellison.
 In the 1940s, she directed the Douglass High School chorus and the band became nationally known.

+In the modern era, the band is known as the Pride of the Eastside marching band and concert band.
+It is led by director Jason Morgan, an alumnus of Langston University, who leads bands with a style inspired by Historically Black colleges and universities (HBCU) bands.